Convoy consists of several services working in tandem. Below is an architecture diagram and the traffic pattern.

 Components

-Let’s breakdown the image above by describing the important elements.
+Let’s break down the image above by describing the important elements.

 Server